Free Software Supporter

 TABLE OF CONTENTS

-- Stop software patents in Europe
+- Stop software patents from muscling in on Europe

-- LibrePlanet featured resource: Defective by Design
+- LibrePlanet featured resource: Free Software Courses

-- GNU spotlight with Karl Berry
+- GNU Spotlight with Karl Berry: 12 new GNU releases!

-- Richard Stallman’s speaking schedule and other FSF events
+- Richard Stallman’s speaking schedule

 - Thank GNUs!